 Brocade is most common in homewares and decorations rather than it is famous in apparel.
 For instance, drapes and curtains feature brocade patterns and silk drapes always use brocade.
 Brocade is a popular choice for furniture upholstery.
 Classy ornamental chairs feature brocaded cushions and are not common to find sofas that brocade patterns on every surface.

 In your furniture designs, brocade is a popular choice for three pillows.
 Regardless of the type of upholstery of the material for your bed covers, your couch and a few ornamental pillows lend a sophisticated ambiance to any setting.

 China is the world’s largest exporter and producer of textile products.
 Only in the case of wool brocade, the east Asian nation is the most prodigious producer of brocade fabric.
 Australia holds the distinction of being the global capital of wool production in the world but Australian wool producers ship their raw material or yarn to Chinese factories for finishing.

 Brocade is significantly a more expensive fabric than other woven fabrics made from similar materials.
 While computerized jacquard looms have made brocade more efficient than other forms of fabrics.
 Brocade producers have come up with intricate designs, and aesthetic appeal alone justifies the prices of the brocade fabric.

 Brocade is an intricately woven fabric with a rich history.
-It is made from elaborate designs and often gold or silver threads.
-Traditionally, it was used as a ceremonial or formal garment as well as home decors such as upholstery and curtains.
-Today, it is a high-end fashion fabric used for creating party wear dresses, gowns, and accessories.
+It is from elaborate designs and often gold or silver threads.
+Traditionally, it was a ceremonial or formal garment as well as home decors such as upholstery and curtains.
+Today, it is a high-end fashion fabric for creating party wear dresses, gowns, and accessories.
 Hope you like it too!